matthew-edelmann/spaceship-titanic-kaggle-project/README.md

 The most noticiable difference in these plots is that young people are more likely too be transported.
 Checking the averages, this is true by, on average, 2.4 years.

 ## Modeling and Analysis

+Before even starting the modelling, we needed a baseline.
+The baseline is that if you chose either all 1s or all 0s, how accurate the model would be.
+Our goal is to be higher than the baseline.
+Our baseline in this case was 50.36%.
+So we needed to do better than this.

+For this project, I decided to go for a logistic regression model using a train test split.
+This is because the result is either a 1 (transported) or a 0 (not transported).
+Choosing my variables, I simply went over my heat map and added more variables depending on how correlated they were with the transported column until the model didn't continue to improve.
+I also found that adding a 2 degree polynomial feature improved the model.
+The model I used took these perameters from the dataset:

+**'CryoSleep', 'RoomService', 'Spa', 'VRDeck', 'Age', 'FoodCourt'**

+With this, the model produced these scores for the training and testing split sets:

+Training R2: 0.7803794913201454
+Testing R2: 0.7790556900726392

+This is a decent model that isn't over or under fit and accounts for around 78% of the variance in the data.
+This was the models coefficients:

+array([[ 9.18393977e-09, -1.24950910e-06, -6.92130469e-07,
+        -7.97614095e-07,  1.62854565e-07,  9.30539856e-07,
+         9.18393977e-09,  0.00000000e+00,  0.00000000e+00,
+         0.00000000e+00,  2.62113522e-07,  0.00000000e+00,
+         4.37939060e-08,  2.52364393e-07,  1.78104179e-07,
+        -4.09094225e-05, -4.59975390e-08, -6.25133463e-07,
+         5.17632809e-07, -1.90320989e-05, -1.39082179e-07,
+        -4.46156288e-07, -2.24725805e-05,  3.30706228e-08,
+         5.92694223e-06,  3.11228954e-05, -2.45876277e-08]])

+I simply then had to apply this model to our testing set to get our predictions and submit them to Kaggle.

+## Conclusion

+In conclusion, I was able to make a simple model that accounted for around 78% of the varience in the data.
+This model was better than our baseline in calculating whether or not a passanger was transported.

+With further analysis, perhaps we can find a more accuate way of filling in the null data to get better results.
+And also, perhaps using a more robust model would give better results.

+Overall, this project was a success since it created a fairly accurate model of how to determine whether or not a passenger was transported.